 CLICK ABOVE IMAGE TO VIEW FULL EMAIL

-The bottom line was that the taxpayer paid out $11,218.50 (minimum, given Mr. Mason’s list doesn’t include a $1000 table for the Parks and Recreation Department we are sure we sighted) for Cindy Roth’s Greater Riverside Chamber of Commerce event, but we again, as the general public, had a seat in the back of the
+The bottom line was that the taxpayer paid out $11,218.50 (minimum, given Mr. Mason’s list doesn’t include a $1000 tables for both the Parks and Recreation Department and the Office of Economic (not Community) Development) for Cindy Roth’s Greater Riverside Chamber of Commerce event, but we again, as the general public, had a seat in the back of the

 bus event.
 Next time you pay your utility bill, spot a pothole, or your support is sought for better salaries and benefits by the Police or Fire unions, remember how these departments chose to donate your money to the Chamber….

 HOW MUCH IS, “I OWN IT,” COSTING THE TAXPAYER?

 Is it also an indirect advertising plug for that specific “I Own It” customer? … Who “incidentally” is the law firm of BB&K. Since we own it too, can TMC also be part of that campaign?
 We of course have not been asked..but we patiently wait for our turn… Why?
 Because, “I Own It.”
 Our take is that it may not be long before RPU begins to recant with, “I Regret It.”